zozzz/gql-unicorn/README.md

 Name of this package is a combination of `GraphQl` + `unicorn` (beacuse this is a 🦄 )

 > [!IMPORTANT]
+> Currently in development, this info is potentially wrong or incomplete.

+> [!NOTE]
 > Generates types from GraphQL schema and a very minimal runtime information from schema for builder.

-> [!IMPORTANT]
-> Currently in development, this info is potentially wrong or incomplete.

 ## Install